Almathex/Project-2/README.md

 # Testing
 The first stage is testing where I pytest each service using pytest --cov ./application after making a venv and installing pytest.
-- service 1 tests are missing as i wrote the tests before adding in a database, and forgot to go back and add them into the script.
+(service 1 tests are missing as I wrote the tests before adding in a database, and forgot to go back and add them into the script.)

 service 2,3,4:
 ![TEST](https://github.com/Almathex/Project-2/blob/main/Documentation/service4test.PNG?raw=True)